1st in Scotland and the UK for Student Positivity

 We will endeavour to make all course options available.
 However, these may be subject to change - see our Student Terms and Conditions page.

-In second year, students attend lectures and tutorials as well as working in small groups to give group presentations.
-There are also tutor-led field trips.
-Students undertake a combination of essay and visual-based assessments.
+In second year, students attend lectures, and tutorials and work in small groups to give group presentations.

 The University of Aberdeen is delighted to offer eligible self-funded international on-campus undergraduate students a £6,000 scholarship for every year of their programme.